gavinlyonsrepo/pic_16F18346_projects/projects/bmp180/README.md

 **BMP180 Digital Pressure Sensor**

-This precision sensor from Bosch is the best low-cost sensing solution for measuring barometric pressure and temperature.
+This precision sensor from Bosch is a low-cost sensing solution for measuring barometric pressure and temperature.
 Because pressure changes with altitude you can also use it as an altimeter.
 The sensor is soldered onto a PCB module(GY-68) with a 3.3V regulator, I2C level shifter and pull-up resistors on the I2C pins.
-The BMP180 is the next-generation of sensors from Bosch, and replaces the BMP085, It is completely identical to the BMP085 in terms of firmware.
+The BMP180 is a replacement for the BMP085,
-It also contains a temperature sensor.
+It is identical to the BMP085 in terms of firmware.

 [ Datasheet ](https://cdn-shop.adafruit.com/datasheets/BST-BMP180-DS000-09.pdf)